backend-developers-ltd/ComputeHorde/validator/README.md

 open.
 To save developers from suffering this fate, tests support running celery on a remote host, via ssh.
 A common case would be a local VM, also running postgres and redis.
 In such a case, make sure postgres and redis ports are forwarded so they are accessible from the host, which runs your code/tests.
-To make tests start celery on the remote host, define the following env vars (the author if this note suggests using direnv or PyCharm Run/Debug configuration templates for ease):
+To make tests start celery on the remote host, define the following env vars (the author of this note suggests using direnv or PyCharm Run/Debug configuration templates for ease):

 ```shell